 How would you cope if you couldn’t read or write?
 See What if you suddenly couldn’t read or write? to understand the daily challenges facing those living with illiteracy

-See my latest literacy posts for April here: Child Marriage
+See my latest literacy posts for July here: Windows

-See More in this online booklet Scenes from the Circles
+See more on our work in this online booklet Scenes from the Circles

 Why this Blog?

 Read more in Literacy Circles in Action